 Employee disengagement – is it continuing to take over the American workplace?
-It is according to a 2016 Gallup study that points to 67 percent of employees lacking enthusiasm for their job, not feeling committed to their employer.
+According to a Gallup study that points to 67 percent of employees lack enthusiasm for their job, not feel committed to their employer.
 This is a problem for employers, considering the high cost of turnover and recruitment.

-Companies invest in all kinds of employee engagement strategies and plans that may fall short in encouraging a long-lasting solution.
-These plans may only boost engagement for a brief period before employees start to seek greener pastures.
+Companies invest in employee engagement strategies and plans that may fall short of encouraging a long-lasting solution.
+These plans may only boost engagement briefly before employees seek greener pastures.
 So where does that leave employers in their pursuit to get everyone on board and keep them invested and motivated in contributing to the big picture?

-MyWorkNinja has created an infographic looking at how leadership coaching can turn clock punchers into high performing, growth-oriented individuals.
-When employees know they can grow in their current company and see they are being invested in, they are more motivated, happier, and far more productive.
+MyWorkNinja has created an infographic examining how leadership coaching can turn clock punchers into high-performing, growth-oriented individuals.
+When employees know they can grow in their current company and see they are being invested in, they are more motivated, happier, and more productive.
 Providing executive leadership coaching is no longer reserved solely for the C-suite.
 Leadership coaching services are more affordable and readily available than ever before for employees of all levels and industries.